 When the stakes are high, excellence matters.
-Attorney David R. Baake specializes in litigating complex business law cases across the state of New Mexico, from Las Cruces and Ruidoso to Albuquerque and Santa Fe.
+Attorney David R. Baake specializes in litigating complex business law cases across the state of New Mexico, with a particular focus on federal court litigation.
 Many of his cases involve millions of dollars of potential liability.
 In other cases, the future of the client’s business is at stake.
-Drawing upon a world-class legal education, extensive courtroom experience, and an indefatigable work ethic, David provides his clients with representation that few other attorneys can match.
+David has significant experience litigating partnership and LLC disputes, as well as trade secrets, non-compete, Computer Fraud and Abuse Act, securities fraud, and breach of contract claims.
+Drawing upon a world-class legal education, two federal clerkships, extensive courtroom experience, and an indefatigable work ethic, David provides his clients with representation that few other attorneys can match.

 Business owners use contracts to govern nearly all of their relationships.
 Some of those contracts may be oral, but most are reduced to writing.
 Some of these writings may be standardized forms, while others may be carefully crafted with a particular transaction in mind.
-But regardless of how much care goes into the formation of a contract, it is impossible to eliminate all ambiguity or address every eventuality.
+But regardless of how much care goes into the formation of a contract, it is impossible to eliminate all ambiguity or address every eventuality, and businesses may find themselves in litigation over the meaning of a contract.
+Sometimes, there is a question of whether the contract itself was procured by fraud or a material misrepresentation.
 If you find yourself in a contract dispute, you should retain a New Mexico business lawyer to assist you in resolving the dispute on favorable terms.
 David routinely represent parties in high-stakes contract disputes, having successfully litigated cases in which hundreds of thousands of dollars turned on the meaning of a single word or phrase.

 Although most people associate the term “temporary restraining order” with interpersonal disputes, this remedy is potentially available in any civil case.
 In appropriate circumstances, a party can apply for emergency injunctive relief to prevent his or her business partner from committing fraud, absconding with company money, or taking other action that will result in irreparable harm.
 David helped one client secure a check worth more than a million dollars after his partner converted it and deposited it in a newly opened bank account in a different state.
 In other cases, litigants seek emergency relief when it is not warranted, hoping to obtain a burdensome injunction that will provide them with a strategic advantage in subsequent litigation.
-David helped a large dispensary in Riverside County, California defeat an emergency motion brought by a disgruntled minority shareholder who asked the court to appoint a receiver to take over the company’s operations.
+David helped a large dispensary in California defeat an emergency motion brought by a disgruntled minority shareholder who asked the court to appoint a receiver to take over the company’s operations.
 If an emergency arises and your company needs to seek relief immediately, or you find yourself having to respond to such a motion on short notice, you need a lawyer who is experienced working under pressure, who knows the law governing equitable remedies by heart, and who will work overnight if necessary to get the job done.
 David’s clients rely on him to respond to civil emergencies because he has shown time and again that he has what it takes to get the job done when the stakes are highest.

 Drawing upon his science background and over a decade of thought leadership related to climate policy, David routinely represents national non-profits, clean energy trade groups, and others in litigation related to climate and clean energy law and policy.
-In recent years, David has briefed and argued complex appeals related to the regulation of ozone pollution under the Clean Air Act and co-authored a petition for certiorari to the United States Supreme Court in a case involving regulation of greenhouse gases.
+In recent years, David has briefed and argued complex Clean Air Act cases and co-authored a petition for certiorari to the United States Supreme Court in a case involving regulation of greenhouse gases.
 In addition to litigation, David works on administrative matters related to clean energy policy.
-In recent years, he has advised low carbon biofuel producers on the U.S. Environmental Protection Agency’s Renewable Fuels Standards program, and served as a member of New Mexico’s Methane Advisory Panel, an advisory group convened by state regulators to study options for reducing pollution from the oil and gas industry.
+In recent years, he has advised low carbon biofuel producers on the U.S. Environmental Protection Agency’s Renewable Fuels Standards program and served as a member of New Mexico’s Methane Advisory Panel, an advisory group convened by state regulators to study options for reducing pollution from the oil and gas industry.
 If you need expert advice on clean energy law or policy, contact us today.